-If you’re coming from another 2FA app, Aegis lets you import your entries from most of the popular 2FA apps quite easily.
+If you’re coming from another 2FA app, Aegis lets you easily import your entries from most of the popular 2FA apps.
 And, when you need to export your entries, you can choose between plain text and encrypted output.

 Download Aegis Authenticator: Android

 Twilio Authy (formerly Authy) is a popular 2FA authenticator of choice for many Android and iPhone users.
 It generates strong 2-step verification tokens for your internet accounts to add an extra layer of security to them.